What is EHR System?

 In addition to choosing a certified vendor, it’s also helpful to select an EHR that includes an MU dashboard to help providers track their progress in terms of meeting MU requirements.

 Cloud-based technology (i.e., software-as-a-service-type implementation) not only minimizes upfront costs of hardware and licenses, but it will allow for easier electronic exchanges of information with labs, pharmacies, and other entities.
 Cloud-based EHRs are also highly secure thanks to their infrastructure that safeguards protected health information.

-According to a 2015 survey conducted by Black Book™, 83% of the 5,700 small and solo medical practices use cloud-based EHRs.
+According to a 2015 survey conducted by Black Book™, 83% of the 5,700 small medical practices use cloud-based EHRs.
 In urban settings, adoption of cloud-based EHRs increased from 60% in 2013 to 82% in 2015.
 In addition, 79% of new conversions in 2015 are using software-as-a-service type implementations, driving the number of practices toward cloud-based products.

 9. ICD-10 Readiness

 An EHR that provides coding recommendations in ICD-10 based on ICD-9 code input or that prompts a physician for additional documentation for ICD-10 specificity can be a great asset to any small practice.

 With limited operational resources, small practices often lack staff members whose sole function is to address EHR problems and challenges.
 Staff members don’t have the time to wait on lengthy customer service calls.
 Instead, practices need excellent online help, teaching materials, and a friendly customer service team that responds efficiently.
 Inquire whether the vendor provides support and maintenance 24/7.
 Is this included in the purchase price, or is there an additional cost?